 \paragraph{Notations \& Problem Formulation} In MTSF-M tasks, the historical time series is denoted as $X = \{ x_i^{1:T}\ |\ i=1,\cdots, N \}\in \mathbb{R}^{N\times T}$, where $T$ is the number of time steps and $N$ is the number of variates.
 The goal is to predict the future $S$ time steps $Y =\{ x_{i}^{T+1:T+S}\ |\ i=1, \cdots, N \}\in \mathbb{R}^{N\times S}$.
 Missingness is represented by a binary mask $M\in \{0,1\}^{N\times T}$, where $X^{\text{o}}=\{ X^{i,j}|M^{i,j}=1\}$ are observed values and $X^\text{m}=\{ X^{i,j}|M^{i,j}=0\}$ are missing values.
 We denote $Z\in \mathbb{R}^{N\times D}$ as the intermediate representations of input, where $D$ is the dimension of the representation.

-\paragraph{Information Bottleneck for MTSF-M} IB theory~\citep{tishby2015deep, voloshynovskiy2019information} provides an information-theoretic framework for learning compact and informative representations.
-Given the partially observed input $X^{\text{o}}$ and the prediction target $Y$, the goal is to learn a latent representation $Z$ that is maximally compressive with respect to $X^{\text{o}}$ while remaining maximally informative about $Y$.
-This trade-off in \MODEL is formalized by the following objective:
+\paragraph{Information Bottleneck for MTSF-M} IB theory~\citep{tishby2015deep, voloshynovskiy2019information, yang2025glocal} provides an information-theoretic framework for learning compact yet informative representations.
+Given the partially observed input $X^{\text{o}}$ and prediction target $Y$, the goal is to learn a latent representation $Z$ that compresses $X^{\text{o}}$ while preserving maximal information about $Y$.
+This trade-off in \MODEL is formalized as follows:

 Here, $\theta$ represents the learnable parameters of our proposed \MODEL. $I(Z;X^{\text{o}})$ and $I(Y;Z)$ are the mutual information terms measuring compactness and informativeness, respectively.
-The Lagrange multiplier $\beta \in \mathbb{R} $ controls the balance between these two terms~\citep{tishby2000information}.
+The Lagrange multiplier $\beta \in \mathbb{R}^{+} $ controls the balance between these two terms~\citep{tishby2000information}.
 Furthermore, under standard assumptions in the IB literature~\citep{alemi2016deep, chalk2016relevant, ma2023temporal}, the joint distribution of the variables can be factorized as:

 namely, there is a Markov chain $Y\leftrightarrow X^{\text{o}} \leftrightarrow Z$, indicating that the representations $Z$ is learned only from $X^{\text{o}}$ without direct access to the target $Y$.